probmods/probmods2/chapters/learning-as-conditional-inference.md

 Try varying the number of flips and the number of heads observed.
 You should be able to reproduce the intuitive learning curve described above.
 Observing 5 heads in a row is not enough to suggest a trick coin, although it does raise the hint of this possibility: its chances are now a few percent, approximately 30 times the baseline chance of 1 in a 1000.
 After observing 10 heads in a row, the odds of trick coin and fair coin are now roughly comparable, although fair coin is still a little more likely.
 After seeing 15 or more heads in a row without any tails, the odds are now strongly in favor of the trick coin.

-Study how this learning curve depends on the choice of `fairPrior`.
-There is certainly a dependence.
-If we set `fairPrior` to be 0.5, equal for the two alternative hypotheses, just 5 heads in a row are sufficient to favor the trick coin by a large margin.
-If `fairPrior` is 99 in 100, 10 heads in a row are sufficient.
-We have to increase `fairPrior` quite a lot, however, before 15 heads in a row is no longer sufficient evidence for a trick coin: even at `fairPrior` = 0.9999, 15 heads without a single tail still weighs in favor of the trick coin.
-This is because the evidence in favor of a trick coin accumulates exponentially as the data set increases in size; each successive `h` flip increases the evidence by nearly a factor of 2.

-Learning is always about the shift from one state of knowledge to another.
-The speed of that shift provides a way to diagnose the strength of a learner's initial beliefs.
-Here, the fact that somewhere between 10 and 15 heads in a row is sufficient to convince most people that the coin is a trick coin suggests that for most people, the a priori probability of encountering a trick coin in this situation is somewhere between 1 in a 100 and 1 in 10,000---a reasonable range.
-Of course, if you begin with the suspicion that any friend who offers you a coin to flip is liable to have a trick coin in his pocket, then just seeing five heads in a row should already make you very suspicious---as we can see by setting `fairPrior` to a value such as 0.9.

-## Learning trajectories

-When studying learning as conditional inference, that is when considering an *ideal learner model*, we are particularly interested in the dynamics of how inferred hypotheses change as a function of amount of data (often thought of as time the learner spends acquiring data).
+When studying learning as conditional inference, we are particularly interested in the dynamics of how inferred hypotheses change as a function of amount of data (often thought of as time the learner spends acquiring data).
 We can map out the *trajectory* of learning by plotting a summary of the posterior distribution over hypotheses as a function of the amount of observed data.
 Here we plot the expectation that the coin is fair in the above example:

 ~~~~
 ///fold: